Stephen Coler has been living in Hanamaki, Japan, since the summer of 1998.

 started to learn ikebana, the Japanese art of flower arrangement.
 He now

-holds the title of 1st Term Associate Master of the Ohara School of Ikebana.
+holds the title of 1st Degree Master of the Ohara School of Ikebana.

 My ikebana journey